RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 5.md

 "Before you go."
 Daveo interrupted, before quickly cutting an apple into a pair of delicate looking flowers.
 "This is a second fruit to feed your friend."

-Brun walked at her work speed down the hall to Trouble's room, two plates in hand.
-Upon reaching Trouble's room she used the master key while it was still in her pocket to unlock the door and open it with her patented reversing dump truck technique.
+Minutes later Brun walked at her work speed down the hall to Trouble's room, two plates in hand.
+Upon reaching it she used the master key while it was still in her pocket to unlock the door and open it with her patented reversing dump truck technique.
 She swung around to take in Trouble's room and work out where to place the food.

 The room was dark compared to the vibrantly lit halls, Trouble was sitting in a bulky chair in the corner under a lamp.
 The curtains drawn and none of the overhead lights were on, long shadows spread around the room.
 Brun took one of the decoratively cut apples and lobbed it to Trouble's left side.
-Trouble for her apparent prowess managed to snatch the Apple out of the air with deft precision, only to wince and drop it, followed by a look of panic appearing as she snatched the apple again with her right hand.
+Trouble, for her apparent prowess, managed to snatch the Apple out of the air with deft precision.
+Only to wince and drop it, followed by a look of panic appearing as she snatched the apple from the air again with her right hand.

 "Very swish, I'm impressed Trouble."
 Brun said as she sat down on the floor Infront of them and placed their plate of food on the arm of their chair.

-They are in mostly silence, just the noise of chewing and utensils scraping.
+They sat are in silence, just the noise of chewing and utensils scraping.
 Brun didn't find the quiet to be uncomfortable, she spent a lot of her time looking up at Trouble and watching them exist near her.
 A lot of the time they had spent together had been quite emotionally fraught, so a relaxing meal with no one in tears was a nice change of pace.
 But as she had noted earlier and confirmed with the apple, Trouble was apparently concealing an injury in their left hand.

 They would do normal motions like picking up food with a fork with their left, but for cutting or chasing a morsel of food around the plate shed swap which utensil when in which hand for those tasks.